 Blog - Best Plugins for Photoshop and Lightroom

-In this article, I share the five best plugins for Photoshop and Lightroom.
+In this article, I share the six best plugins for Photoshop and Lightroom.
 They can help you take your photo editing to the next level by providing better sharpening, selections, focus stacking, and other creative ways to enhance your images.

 I've been using some of these plugins for close to 10 years, and they are an integral part of my photo editing workflow.
 I'll start the overview with two free extensions before diving into the premium plugins you have to pay for to use.
 Here's what I cover: